marcus-crane/utf9k/content/questions/macos-check-shutdown-cause/index.md

 ---
-title: "macOS"
-date: "2020-09-15"
+title: "How can I find out why my Mac has restarted?"
-slug: "macos"
+slug: "macos-check-shutdown-cause"
-aliases:
+category: "questions"
+tags:
+- "crashes"
+- "logging"
-- "/notes/macos/"
+- "macos"
 ---

-## How can I find out why my Mac has restarted?

 This is arguably one of the more obscure commands I've come across.
 At the time, a coworker of mine was having issues where his laptop would restart seemingly at random.